awslabs/fargatecli/README.md

 Create an alias record to the load balancer for domains that are hosted within Amazon Route 53 and within the same AWS account.
-If you're using another DNS provider or host your domains in a differnt account, you will need to manually create this record.
+If you're using another DNS provider or host your domains in a different account, you will need to manually create this record.

 ##### fargate lb info